-TELFAR is a unisex line established in NYC by Telfar Clemens, a queer Liberian-American designer, in 2005.
+TELFAR is a unisex fashion brand based in New York City, specifically in Bushwick, Brooklyn.
+Telfar Clemens, a queer Liberian-American fashion designer, founded Telfar in 2005.